 After-sales service, the service provided after the preliminary sale of a brand-new item, is frequently considered as a margin and profits opportunity.
-However having a well-oiled after-sales service operation – particularly for suppliers of building devices – can have a genuine influence on performance and be a differentiator for brand names and dealerships in the area.
+However, having a well-oiled after-sales service operation – particularly for suppliers of building devices – can have a genuine influence on performance and be differentiated from brand names and dealerships in the area.

-Below are 3 essential after-sales service locations where building business and plant hirers must focus on to increase effectiveness, income, revenues and consumer commitment.
+Below are 3 essential after-sales service locations where building business and plant leasers must focus on to increase effectiveness, income, revenues and consumer commitment.

 Service Components Stock Management